Monday, October 5, 2009

 If you want to resize it, make sure that layer is current (it’s layer 1) and Ctrl-T. Use your Shift key when dragging at the corners if you want to keep it proportioned.
 If the stripes are too big, and you want them smaller use this command.
 Of course if it’s too small, you might have to do duplicate layers of the stripes to cover your announcement.
 I’m going to keep this simple and keep it at the size it is.

 Next pick your photo.
 I’m going to use a photo my friend Katie took of my nephew.
-I love her work & she has her own business Intimate Reflections Photography.

 Open you photo you are using in Photoshop and drag it onto your announcement and scale it using Ctrl-T. Make sure to use the Shift key when sizing it so it stays in proportion.